-Method of Recruitment and Appointment or Election of Trustees
+Method of Recruitment and Appropriate or Election of Trustees:

-The governors are directors of the charitable company for the purposes of the Companies Act 2006 and trustees for the purposes of charity legislation.
+The Governors are directors of the charitable company for the purposes of the Companies Act 2006 and trustees for the purposes of charity legislation.
 Governors fall into different categories:

-- Parent governors are elected by parents or carers of registered pupils and must be such parents or carers at the time of their election.
-If insufficient parents stand for election the Governing Body can appoint parent governors. - Staff governors are elected by and from the staff in two separate categories: teaching staff and non-teaching staff.
-If insufficient staff stand for election the Governing Body can appoint staff governors.

-Governors represent the local community and also bring particular knowledge, skills or expertise to the Governing Body.
-These governors are voted on by the Governing Body of the Academy.
+- Parent Governors are elected by parents or carers of registered pupils and must be such parents or carers at the time of their election.
+If insufficient parents stand for election, the Governing Body can appoint Parent Governors. - Staff Governors are elected by and from staff in two separate categories: teaching staff and non-teaching staff.
+If insufficient staff stand for election, the Governing Body can appoint Staff Governors. - Governors represent the local community and also bring particular knowledge, skills or expertise to the Governing Body.
+These Governors are voted on by the Governing Body of the Academy.

-Organisational Structure
+Organisational Structure:

-The governors meet as a Full Governing Body five times a year with various committee meetings of the 5 sub committees namely;
+The Governors meet as a Full Governing Body five times a year with various committee meetings of the 5 sub committees namely:

 - Governance

 - Resources

 - Salaries

-- Teaching, Learning and Staff Development
+- Teaching, Learning & Staff Development

 - Pupils and Parents

-The senior member of staff to whom day to day management of the charity is delegated is Tanya White the Headteacher.
-The organisational structure consists of three levels, the Governors, the Senior Leadership Team and the Middle Leadership team.
+The senior member of staff to whom day to day management of the charity is delegated is Tanya White, the Headteacher.
+The organisational structure consists of three levels, the Governors, the Senior Leadership Team and the Middle Leadership Team.
 The aim of the management structure is to devolve responsibility and encourage decision making at all levels.
-The governors are responsible for setting general policies, adopting an annual plan and budget, and monitoring the Academy's capital expenditure.
+The Governors are responsible for setting general policies, adopting an annual plan and budget and monitoring the Academy's capital expenditure.

-The Senior Leadership Team consists of the Headteacher, two Deputy Headteachers, three Assistant Headteachers and the Business Manager.
-These managers control the Academy at an executive level, implementing policies laid down by the Governors, and reporting back to them.
+The Senior Leadership Team consists of the Headteacher, an Associate Headteacher, two Assistant Headteachers, three Associate Assistant Headteachers and a Head of Operations and Business Development.
+These managers control the Academy at an executive level, implementing policies laid down by the Governors, and reporting to them.
 All authorisation of spending within agreed budgets is delegated to the Middle Leaders.
 The Middle Leaders co-ordinate the day to day activities within their specific subject area, in particular organising the teaching staff, facilities and students.

-In June 2015 a Governance Committee was formed to support the Governing Body in developing a coordinated strategy for the school.
+In June 2015, a Governance Committee was formed to support the Governing Body in developing a co-ordinated strategy for the school.
 It considers all issues relating to governance, identifying areas where structural, process improvements and efficiencies can be made and makes appropriate recommendations.